Skip to main content

 A century of Hatton Garden

-by Hatton Garden Bespoke Jewellery April 22, 2026 3 min read
+by Hatton Garden Bespoke Jewellery 3 min read

 A century of Hatton Garden

 Walk east from Farringdon Station, cross Holborn Circus, and within three minutes you are on Hatton Garden.
-The street is short - less than four hundred metres from end to end - but it has been the centre of London's jewellery trade for more than three hundred years.
+The street is short, less than four hundred metres from end to end, but it has been the centre of London's jewellery trade for more than three hundred years.

 How the trade arrived

 Hatton Garden took its name from Sir Christopher Hatton, Elizabeth I's favourite courtier, who was granted the land in the 1570s.
 For the first century after his death the area was residential.
 The jewellery trade began to concentrate here in the late 1600s, when skilled diamond cutters fleeing religious persecution in Antwerp and Amsterdam settled in Clerkenwell.
-Proximity mattered in the cutting trade - cutters, polishers, and dealers needed to be within walking distance of one another - and once a cluster formed, it grew.
+Proximity mattered in the cutting trade, cutters, polishers, and dealers needed to be within walking distance of one another, and once a cluster formed, it grew.

 By the late nineteenth century, De Beers had opened an office here.
 The London Diamond Bourse, where stones are still traded today, was founded in 1940 a few doors down.
-The Worshipful Company of Goldsmiths, which is responsible for the London Assay Office, sits at Goldsmiths' Hall on Foster Lane - a short walk south.
+The Worshipful Company of Goldsmiths, which is responsible for the London Assay Office, sits at Goldsmiths' Hall on Foster Lane, a short walk south.
 Four centuries of cutting, setting, and hallmarking have layered themselves into the same few streets.

 The Goldsmiths' Centre

 In 2012 the Goldsmiths' Company opened the Goldsmiths' Centre on Britton Street, a purpose-built home for goldsmiths, silversmiths, and jewellers at every stage of their career.
 It houses apprenticeship programmes, workshops, and studios for working makers.
 Hatton Garden Bespoke Jewellery is based here.
-We work at bench alongside apprentices, master goldsmiths, and engravers - in a building dedicated to keeping the trade alive.
+We work at bench alongside apprentices, master goldsmiths, and engravers, in a building dedicated to keeping the trade alive.

 What Hatton Garden is today